karanmalh0tra/python-coding/README.md

 [Merge Sort](https://github.com/karanmalh0tra/python-coding/tree/master/MergeSort) sorts the array via recursion and is faster than Bubble Sort and Insertion Sort.
 Since Recursion is used, the same code will be present under Recursion topic as well.

+[Quick Sort](https://github.com/karanmalh0tra/python-coding/tree/master/QuickSort) sorts the array via recursion and is faster than Bubble Sort and Insertion Sort.
+It uses lesser space than Merge Sort.
+Since Recursion is used, the same code will be present under Recursion topic as well.

 ### Strings